A belated happy birthday to Louison Bobet, who was born on March 12 in the Brittany province of France in 1925, and died

 Bobet entered his first race at the age of 13, a 30 kilometer event that saw the fledging young rider finish second in a sprint.
-After that, he continued to race in his local area as an amateur, winning a handful of races.
+After that, he continued to race in his local area as an amateur, winning a handful of notable events.

 Two years later, he finished sixth in the Montluçon race, which was won by Raphaël Géminiani, who would later become a professional teammate and rival of Bobet’s.

 After World War II, Bobet applied for a professional license after leaving the army, but was sent one for an independent, or semi-professional.

 For instance, he was able to enter events like the regional Brittany Championships, while also being eligible to race in the National Championships in Paris, claiming the title of the latter in 1946 after riding clear of the peloton and catching the remaining two leaders.

 Borbet subsequently turned fully professional that same year with the Stella team, which was a bicycle factory in Nantes.

 Stella was a small team that rode mainly in Brittany.
 However, in May of 1947, Bobet and two other members of the team rode the Boucles de la Seine race in Paris, claiming a solo victory by six minutes over the peloton.
 This triumph earned him an invitation to ride in that year’s Tour de France.

-However, the unexpected toughness of the race forced Bobet to abandon on the ninth day in the Alps, during which time he was seen crying along the climbs, thus earning him the “cry-baby” in the peloton.
+Unfortunately, the unexpected toughness of the race forced Bobet to abandon on the ninth day in the Alps, during which time he was seen crying along the climbs, thus earning him the moniker the “cry-baby” of the peloton.

 Veteran rider René Vietto later referred to him as La Bobette, a mock feminization of his name, while the cycling historian Dick Yates wrote: